I Am Joaquin (film)

 I Am Joaquín is a 1969 short film by Luis Valdez, a project of his El Teatro Campesino.

 Summary

 It is based on the poem "I Am Joaquín" by Rodolfo "Corky" Gonzáles, a key text of the Chicano movement.

 Reception and legacy

-In 2010, this film was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2010, this film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 I Am Joaquin was preserved by the Academy Film Archive in 2017.